-(Matthew 5:42) Give to him that asketh thee, and from him that would borrow of thee turn not thou away.
+(Matthew 5:42) "Give to him who asks of you, and do not turn away from him who wants to borrow from you.

 The principle described above in Matthew 5:41 applies here.
 Christian culture differs from the prevailing selfish culture of this world, a world where people need to come to faith in Jesus Christ.
 Jesus does not mean that we should disregard commonsense.
 The story is told of a minister who obeyed Jesus' command explicitly to the letter, and eventually people learned they no longer needed to work because the minister would never refuse a beggar or a borrower.
 Eventually, everyone in his town became impoverished, including the minister.
 A truly poor person can be helped when he begs, but not in a way that will hurt him or go beyond the material means of a Christian to share.
 In every case, the Christian must pray about how to obey this command of Jesus, and Jesus will give us the wisdom we need.
 Christians do not need to impoverish themselves to help beggars or give to borrowers.
 As distinct from a beggar, a borrower usually professes that he will repay the person he borrows from, and if a Christian has the means and divine guidance, he could choose to help a borrower.
 Mainly, Jesus does not want Christians to love their money more than God and others.
 Many can be so selfish they will never help anyone, beggar or borrower, if it costs them time or money.
 Jesus does not want Christians to become selfish and self-centered (sinful).